techquityltd/aero-order-follow-up/README.md

 The module dispatches the following Aero events:

-- `FirstOrderFollowUpTriggered` → Used for the first follow-up email.
+- `FirstOrderFollowUp` → Used for the first follow-up email.
-- `SecondOrderFollowUpTriggered` → Used for the second follow-up email.
+- `SecondOrderFollowUp` → Used for the second follow-up email.

 ---